VishalSowrirajan/CGANbasedTrajectoryPrediction/README.md

 To train the model from scratch,

-Change the CHECKPOINT_NAME (provide a new filename) and run
+Change the CHECKPOINT_NAME (provide a new filename), change the required aggregation flags and run
 ````
 python train.py
 ````